 Gosforth depot

-VolkerFitzpatrick was appointed by Stadler, the Swiss engineering company, to build a brand-new depot at Gosforth in Newcastle-upon-Tyne, to replace the 100-year-old facility.
-The £70 million depot is designed to accommodate 46 new state-of-the-art trains for the Tyne and Wear Metro, which Stadler is manufacturing for Nexus.
+VolkerFitzpatrick was appointed by Stadler, the Swiss engineering company, to build a new depot at Gosforth in Newcastle-upon-Tyne.
+The £70 million depot replaces the previous 100-year-old facility.
+It is designed to accommodate 46 new state-of-the-art trains for the Tyne and Wear Metro, which Stadler is manufacturing for Nexus.
 Construction started in 2021 and completed in early 2024.
 The new Class 555 METRO trains are set to be introduced into passenger service from the end of 2023.

 The new depot